alstampe/Capstone---NLP-project/capstone report template.md

 As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics are not always present.
 The individual tasks will produce some comparable values, but more important is the subjective opinion ie:

 1) Similarity - words
- - 'Are the similarity suggestions on single words correct according to my language understanding'?
+    'Are the similarity suggestions on single words correct according to my language understanding'?
- - 'Does the word pairing examples on the vectorized data make sense?'
+    'Does the word pairing examples on the vectorized data make sense?'

 2) Similarity - books
- - 'Does the book similarity look sensible, given my knowledge of the books?'.
+    'Does the book similarity look sensible, given my knowledge of the books?'.

 3) Topic extraction
- - 'Is this a good topic extraction from the given book?'
+    'Is this a readable and good topic extraction from the given book?'

 ## II.
 Analysis